So you’re thinking about getting… a Ragdoll Cat

 Ragdoll cats are sometimes described as ‘puppy cats’ or ‘puppy-like’ because they love to be around people and are considered much more affectionate than the average cat.

-When you also take into account their big blue eyes, cute faces, silky coats and easy-going nature, it’s no wonder they are an increasingly popular choice.
+With their big blue eyes, cute faces, silky coats and easy-going nature, it’s no wonder they are an increasingly popular choice.

 Physical traits and appearance of Ragdoll cats